-Karnataka: Congress MLAs Anand Singh and Ramesh Jarkiholi resign from Assembly
+Karnataka: Two Congress MLAs resign, bring party’s strength in Assembly down to 77

 Kumar, however, denied meeting Singh or receiving his resignation letter.
 “Nobody has contacted or met me,” ANI quoted Kumar as saying.
 “I have got nothing to do with political developments and I will accept resignations even if 20 members resign.
 I am not aware of any such resignation.
 I have not met any leader, not even Anand Singh.”

+Singh said he had submitted his resignation letter to the Speaker but he “might not have received it due to some reason”.
+“I will once again send my resignation letter to the speaker,” he said.

-Singh, who served as the tourism minister in the BJP government from 2008 to 2013, moved from the Bharatiya Janata Party to the Congress ahead of the 2018 Assembly elections, The Hindu reported.
+Singh, who served as the tourism minister in the BJP government from 2008 to 2013, moved to the Congress ahead of the 2018 Assembly elections, The Hindu reported.
 In January, Singh was assaulted by fellow Congress legislator JN Ganesh at a resort near Bengaluru.
 The Congress had moved its legislators to the resort amid fears of horse trading by the BJP.

 Ganesh, who was suspended from the party following the incident, later accused Singh of attacking him first, and also alleged in a Facebook post that Singh had made derogatory comments about his caste and family.